T-AbdelAlim/CraniumPy/README.md

 * Asymmetry scoring for both cranial and facial targets, with an in-viewer colour scale and a side-on companion figure in the saved report.
 * Switching between Cranial Vault and Face & Forehead mid-session keeps your landmarks and alignment, and instantly restores whatever scene you'd already built for that target - nothing gets recomputed.
 * Patient/visit metadata entry (including a diagnosis field with a craniosynostosis-subtype quick-pick), a plain-language PDF report, and a per-patient/cohort Excel export that tracks the settings each run actually used (center-of-mass correction, NICP template) alongside every measurement - see [Patient/visit metadata and reporting](#patientvisit-metadata-and-reporting).
 Checkboxes let you choose what to include (measurements/asymmetry/meshes) each time you export.
+* A separate Cohort mode for exploring everything accumulated across patients: filtering/stratifying, user-defined derived metrics, real statistical tests, plots, and a 3D mean shape (with an inter-patient spread heatmap, a diff against a reference template, and mean measurements with a +/-1 SD spread ribbon) across whichever patients share the same NICP template - see [Cohort analysis workspace](#cohort-analysis-workspace).

 ![Reconstruction](resources/CraniumPy_info.png)